Supporting the development of our future engineers, computer scientists, innovators, and creators.

 Support for Schools:

 We are keen to support schools to take part in RoboCup.
 We know that some schools lack expertise and some schools lack equipment.
 We can help with both.
-Join us in any of the following ways to grow your skills in robotics:
+Please contact us by email (rcjnationals@gmail.com) or join our Facebook group.

 Facebook Group